billma007/billma007/README.md

 ## BillMa007

-Major in Intelligence Science and Technology / Jiangsu University
+Major in Intelligence Science and Technology  &&  Study in Jiangsu University

 I'm interested in C,C++,python.